RubenCatalanRua/sid-lab2/README.md

 ## Usage of programs
 ```
-NOTE: Only one parameter can be experimented with at a time, and the parameter values are floats or integers
+NOTE: Only one parameter can be experimented with at a time, and the parameter values are floats or integers.
+Graphics will be available in the folder 'data' after the program is executed.

 If you execute any of the programs incorrectly, an USAGE message will pop out, showing a correct input
 ```